-• Average community policing capacity implementation rating (0 to 100) of CHRP grantees.
-One of the key measures COPS Office management will use to evaluate the program is the average community policing capacity implementation rating of CHRP grantees.
+One of the key measures COPS Office management will use to evaluate the program is the effectiveness rating in increasing Community Policing capacity of CHRP grantees.
 COPS management has asked an independent research firm to conduct a survey to determine how COPS grants have increased grantee agencies' capacity to implement community policing strategies.
 Each survey will produce a rating, which will be on a scale of 0 to 100 points, with 100 being the most favorable rating.
 Grantees will be asked to answer questions related to how CHRP grants have increased their agency's capacity to implement community policing strategies with regard to the three primary elements of community policing: (1) developing community/law enforcement partnerships, (2) problem-solving, and (3) organizational change.
 This outcome will be measured on an annual basis, and an increase in the rating is anticipated.
 The target rating for FY 2010 is 74.8.